Croatia with kidsAre Croatia family holidays a good idea in 2025?

 Many towns and cities in Croatia offer bike tours that allow you to explore the local area and countryside.

 This can be a fun and active way for kids to experience the local culture and scenery.
-Bike rentals usually cost around 15-20 EUR per day, and some cities now have bike share programs that offer by-the-hour options for cruising the town.
+Bike rentals in Croatia usually cost around €15-20 per day, and some cities now have bike share programs that offer by-the-hour options for cruising the town.
 That said, it is important to take extra care when riding in the city.
 Ensure your kids are fully kitted up, complete with helmets.

 These are just a few ideas for outdoor activities in Croatia that are suitable for kids.
-There are many other options available, depending on your interests and the region you are in.
+There are many other options available, depending on your interests and the region you are staying in.
 To get the best experience, be sure to research activities in advance and check for age restrictions and safety guidelines.

-5. Croatian people love kids!
+Croatian people love kids!

 Croatians, like people in any other country, are human beings, which means they have varying attitudes and opinions regarding children.
 That said, Croatia is an overwhelmingly Catholic country, and generally, the culture strongly values family and children.
-It is not uncommon for Croatians to have large families and to prioritize spending time with children.
+It is not uncommon for Croatians to have large families and to prioritise spending time with children.

 Carnivals and parades all over

 Kids and their parents rule certain beaches that are specifically considered “family” beaches because of their shallow waters and protection from sun and wind.
-It is a great idea to visit some of these beaches with your kids as they are child-friendly.

 Croatia has a relatively high birth rate compared to many other European countries, and having children is still considered an important part of life for many Croatians.

-Don’t be surprised (or freaked out), if a stranger smiles at your baby, offers your child candy (of course, you don’t have to accept), or even gives your little one a pat on the head.
+Don’t be surprised (or freaked out) if a stranger smiles at your baby, offers your child candy (of course, you don’t have to accept), or even gives your little one a pat on the head.

 As in Italy and other parts of the Mediterranean, children are seen as a precious gift and collective blessing.

-Essential tips for a family vacation in Croatia with kids
+Six essential tips for a family vacation in Croatia with kids

-If that’s at all true, let’s add some tips for making the most of your stay:
+Here are six additional tips for making the most of your stay:

 1. Choose family-friendly accommodation

 Look for hotels, resorts, or vacation rentals that offer family-friendly amenities such as children's play areas, swimming pools, and activities.
-However, as we’ve said before, your best bet might be renting a villa, as this ensures that you have a stable base that feels just like home and gives you the freedom to make your own meals, as well as several other benefits.
+As we’ve said before, your best bet might be renting a villa, as this ensures that you have a stable base that feels just like home and gives you the freedom to make your own meals, as well as several other benefits.

 2. Pack for the weather